rickdenhaan/pathe-php/README.md

 If you've forgotten your password, you can also request a reset link by calling $client->forgotPassword() with your email address.
 This will return a boolean true or false, depending on whether the request was successful.

 If you do not have an account yet, you can now call $client->registerAccount() with a (filled) PersonalData object to register for a new account.
 Unfortunately, it is not possible to also request an Unlimited or Gold membership with Pathé, you will need to physically visit one of the theaters to do that.

+If you do not have an Unlimited or Gold card, it is also possible to delete your account by calling $client->deleteAccount().
+This will return a boolean true or false, depending on whether or not your account was successfully deleted.

 More options will be added soon!